LaunchAcademy/fauteuil/readme.md

 - Users can search for a specific chair
 - Users can add their own chair, with a picture optionally
-- Users can add a review associated to a specific chair => One of the interesting features of this part was the implementation of the star rating system.
+- Users can add a review associated to a specific chair
+      - One of the interesting features of this part was the implementation of the star rating system.
-         The user can associate a rating between 1 and 5 (0.5 increments) using a slider, and according to that value we display the equivalent number of stars (using javascript).
+         The user can associate a rating between 1 and 5 (0.5 increments) using a slider, and according to that value we display the equivalent number of stars (using javascript and jquery).
 Implementing this part was a thinker          but lots of fun!
-      => Another interesting feature of our review system is that every suer can upvote or downvote a reviews (just like stackoverflow)
+      - Another interesting feature of our review system is that every user can upvote or downvote a reviews (just like stackoverflow)
 - Mailer: Users who create a chair recieve a mail everytime somebody reviews their chair
 - Pagination is implemented